 Perhaps you’re thinking of purchasing a motorhome for that perfect vacation that you’ve always wanted.
 Or maybe you own one and you’re thinking about upgrading.
 No matter what the reason, the decision to purchase a new motorhome must be made with care.
-That’s why we’ve compiled this list of the differences between the three major classes of motorhomes, known as Class A, Class B and Class C.
+That’s why we’ve compiled this list of the differences between the three major classes.

 Class A Motorhomes

 The Class A motorhomes are the largest and most spacious on the market.
 They are usually about the same size as a bus or a truck, and many have separate bedrooms and kitchens so there’s plenty of room for folks to sleep.
 Some Class A motorhomes are so large that up to 10 people can find a space inside to lay their head.
 The bathrooms as well tend to be larger than one would expect.

 This class of motorhome is popular with those who spend part or all of their time on the road since the interior proves to be a comfortable setting, almost akin to a small apartment.
 However, the size of this class is also a disadvantage.
 A caveat with this class of motorhome is that the fuel usage depending on use can be high, with many models getting only 10 miles per gallon or less.
 And because of their great size, parking can be an issue.

 Class B Motorhomes

 On the other end of the spectrum are the Class B motorhomes.
 These have the bare minimum you need to go camping.
 They have the same appearance as a van and typically have a toilet and shower.
 This is a good motorhome for the traveler on a budget.
 The sticker price is lower than Class A and the fuel efficiency is much better, too.